-B. Trumbull Campus Adhoc Review Committee.
+B. Trumbull Campus Ad hoc Review Committee.

 For the review of the FTNTT Faculty members, the Trumbull Campus Ad hoc Review Committee shall be formed.
-It shall be chaired by the FC Chair and will comprise of 11 members: six TT faculty, including the chair, and five NTT faculty.
-The majority of NTT faculty membership will be chosen from those who have completed at least two full performance reviews.
-Only NTT faculty who have completed at least one full performance review are eligible to serve.
+It shall be chaired by the FC Chair and will comprise of 11 members: six T/TT Faculty, including the Chair, and five FTNTT Faculty.
+The majority of FTNTT Faculty membership will be chosen from those who have completed at least two full performance reviews.
+Only FTNTT Faculty who have completed at least one full performance review are eligible to serve.